wanted2/caineng.in/www/_posts/2021-05-31-mOCR-mlkit-androidx-example.md

             }
         }, ContextCompat.getMainExecutor(this));
 ```
-Heavyweight resources such as image analysis, previewing and camera selection can be bind to the lifecycle owner in the `bindPreview` function:
+Heavyweight resources such as image analysis, previewing, and camera selection can be bind to the lifecycle owner in the `bindPreview` function:

 ```java
     private void bindPreview(ProcessCameraProvider processCameraProvider) {